Understory: Live at the Village Vanguard

 Understory: Live at the Village Vanguard is a live album by saxophonist Ben Wendel, featuring pianist Gerald Clayton, bassist and vocalist Linda May Han Oh, and drummer Obed Calvaire, released on October 4, 2024.
 It was recorded at the Village Vanguard in New York City, a historically significant venue in jazz.
 The album documents a live performance showcasing the quartet's collaborative approach and musical interaction.
 Wendel described the recording as "something that really acknowledges the history of the room".
-This album is Ben Wendel’s first live album, following his studio release All One.
+This album is Ben Wendel's first live album, following his studio release All One.

 Reception

-Understory: Live at the Village Vanguard received a rating of 5 out of 5 stars by AllMusic.
-Mike Hobart of the Financial Times praised it at release, stating the ensemble's "playing is inspired".
+Mike Hobart of the Financial Times praised it at release, stating that the ensemble's "playing is inspired".

+Track listing

+All tracks are written by Ben Wendel except where noted.